sakshiyawale/pm-portfolio-files/README.md

 A collection of product case studies, teardowns, and PRDs, built while transitioning from software engineering into product management.

+## Why this exists

+I spent two years as a backend software engineer at Veritas Technologies before deciding to move into product.
+Rather than just saying I want to be a PM, I wanted to actually do the work, research problems, write specs, reason through trade-offs, and see if the thinking holds up.
+This repo is that effort: a running record of me learning to think like a PM, built on top of an engineering background rather than instead of it.

 Each piece includes the full reasoning: the problem, the research behind it, the trade-offs considered, and (where relevant) the metrics used to judge success.
-Full case studies and PRDs live in this repo; a shorter version of each is also linked from my [portfolio site](https://sakshiyawale.com).

 ## Projects